crybx/git-references/my-git-cheatsheet.md

 `git branch -u <remote>/<branch_name>`

-### force a branch to exactly match the remote branch after diverging:
+### force a local branch to match a remote branch after diverging:

 Warning!
 You can lose code doing this.